kamranahmedse/kamranahmedse.github.io/blog/_posts/2018-02-28-dealing-with-route-params-in-angular-5.md

 ## Reading from the Snapshot

-First and the simplest way to do that is reading them from the `snapshot` of the active route when it was loaded i.e. inject the instance of `ActivatedRoute` into your component's constructor or pull the instance from the `Injector` and read it from there i.e.
+First and the simplest way to do that is reading them from the `snapshot` of the active route i.e. inject the instance of `ActivatedRoute` into your component's constructor or pull it from the `Injector` and read it from there i.e.

 ```javascript
 import { ActivatedRoute } from '@angular/router';